 When we shop for our beloved accessories, it can be daunting to think about the sustainability of those pieces.
 What makes jewelry sustainable?
 How does fair labor play into it?
-Who and what companies can you trust when shopping for your new decorative pieces?
+Who and what companies can you trust when shopping for your new earrings or necklaces?
 Do any of those questions sound familiar?
 We’re here to help!

 In this blog, you’ll learn:

 - What ethically-sourced metals are and are not